Dorothy Crawford: Career

 Wonderful opportunities will be offering for people with ability who are trained and ready to take their place in Television and Radio.
 The Crawford TV Workshop gives expert tuition in TV Acting, Announcing, Writing, Ballet and Radio Acting in their Television Studio, elaborately equipped with television camera unit, sound stages, movie cameras, projectors, tape recorders &c.
 Write or Call for a Free Booklet.
 Crawford TV Workshop.
 14 Little Collins Street.
 Telephone MF4911.

 The Crawford TV Workshop ran until 1966.

 Crawford prepared for the new age of television by conducting a study tour overseas in mid-1956.
 Crawford Productions began with the creation of quiz shows and game shows, including Wedding Day (1956) which began on Melbourne's HSV 7 station within two weeks of the station's commencement.
 The transition to television was risky, and Hector and Dorothy went without salaries for a year.

 It was drama for which Crawford Productions was to become best known.
 Dorothy Crawford was executive producer and involved in the creation and production of significant pieces of Australian television history such as Homicide, Division 4, Matlock Police, All the Rivers Run, Cop Shop, and The Sullivans.

 Personal life

 She married, in East St. Kilda in 1931, Maxwell James Balderson.
 They had a son Ian Crawford, who joined Crawford Productions in about 1953 in the music and sound effects department.

 The press announced that she married Donald Ingram Smith in 1945, although they were not actually married; they had been close friends since 1942.
 On 23 December, she married radio producer Roland Denniston Strong, with Congregational forms; they had no children, and divorced some 20 years later in 1968.

-Crawford developed the early signs of Parkinson's disease in the 1960s.
+Crawford developed early signs of Parkinson's disease in the 1960s.